bglamadrid/bglamadrid/README.md

 Let's try and give it our all!

 PS .
-Since you've come this far to read down here, check this out: I have a second account to separate -work and career goals- from -hobbies, geeky and niche interests- (and there's a pretty wild and spare list of them).
+Since you've come this far to read down here, check this out: I have a second account to separate -work and career goals- from -hobbies, geeky and niche interests- (and there's a pretty wild and sparse list of them).
 That second account is [@12p!](https://github.com/TwelveP?tab=stars).
 Have fun 😬